 TGax Editor: Change the paragraph below of this subclause as follows (#CID 20837):

 An HE STA that successfully sets up an individual TWT agreement and operates in PS mode may listen to Beacon frames, but is exempt from the requirements for receiving Beacon frames as defined in 11.2.3.1 (General).
-The HE STA follows the rules defined in 11.2.3 (Power management in a non-DMG infrastructure network) to receive group-addressed frames.26.8.4 Use of TWT Information frames
+The HE STA follows the rules defined in 11.2.3 (Power management in a non-DMG infrastructure network) to receive group-addressed frames.

+NOTE--The TWT responding STA is expected to inform the TWT requesting STA of any critical update (as defined in 11.2.3.15 (TIM broadcast) by sending a Management frame to the TWT requesting STA when the STA is in the awake state.(#20837)

+26.8.4 Use of TWT Information frames

 General